You may find that some homes show that they are contingent, while others show “pending.”

-A property listed as an active contingent just means an offer has been accepted by the seller and there is a contingency that needs to be met in order for the deal to be finalized.
+A property listed as an active contingent means the seller has accepted an offer, and there is a contingency that needs to be met for the deal to be finalized.

 What does Pending mean?

-There are few different types of pending transactions you will see when browsing homes.
+There are a few different types of pending transactions you will see when browsing homes.

-Pending – taking backups – Means that an offer is pending but the seller is accepting backup offers in case the deal falls through.
+Pending taking backups – This means that an offer is pending, but the seller accepts backup offers if the deal falls through.
 Submit an offer at your own risk knowing it could take months before you find out if your offer is accepted.

-Short sales – A short sale is when a home is being sold for less than the seller owes on their mortgage.
-In a pending short sale, an offer has been accepted by the seller and is waiting to be approved by the lender.
-Often short sales can take months to hear back from a lender on whether or not they will accept the offer, or not.
+Pending short sale – A short sale is when a home is sold for less than the seller owes on their mortgage.
+In a pending short sale, the seller has accepted an offer and is waiting to be approved by the lender.
+Often short sales can take months to hear back from a lender on whether or not they will accept the offer or not.

-A financing contingency means that you must be able to get approved for a home loan in order for the contract to be valid.
-If you’re unable to obtain financing you will be able to back out of the agreement without fault.
+A financing contingency means that you must get approved for a home loan for the contract to be valid.
+If you’re unable to obtain the financing, you will be able to back out of the agreement without fault.